maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 -  You can find a description of the factor data [here](https://docs.google.com/spreadsheets/d/1WLiuWh4Uq_0wK230yXpczsb_PON0z91e_TAcUtb0rkU/edit?pli=1#gid=312865186)

-- How we try to map features from the [Open Asset Pricing Data Set](https://www.openassetpricing.com/data/) to factors used in the [paper on deep factor models]((https://arxiv.org/pdf/1901.11493.pdf)) is described [here](./static/Data/FactorDescription.md).
+- We describe how we try to map features from the [Open Asset Pricing Data Set](https://www.openassetpricing.com/data/) to factors used in the paper on [deep recurrent factor models]((https://arxiv.org/pdf/1901.11493.pdf)) in [here](./static/Data/FactorDescription.md).

 # [References](#references)